-In the world of COVID-19, we are unable to sing in-person out of respect for the safety of both our audiences and our singers.
-To remain connected, we are producing virtual recordings of the choir.
+In the world of COVID-19, we were unable to sing in-person out of respect for the safety of both our audiences and our singers.
+To remain connected, we producied virtual recordings of the choir.
 Because “virtual choir” didn’t appropriately describe what we have been doing, we have decided to call this series of virtual performances Resounding Apart.
 Please read about each piece, and click on the episode title to watch them on YouTube or visit our YouTube channel to see all of our virtual performance offerings.

 Matthew Culloton’s arrangement of How Can I Keep From Singing has been an important piece for us since we first performed it in the spring of 2018.
 Besides Matthew Culloton’s own choir, we are the only group to have access to this particular unaccompanied arrangement.
 We thought it would be the ideal first episode for Resounding Apart because it expressed how we have all been feeling since quarantine began.
 We may not be able to sing in person with the people we love, but we can share that same spirit virtually.
 Please enjoy.